 Personalizing the salutation shows the hiring manager that you care enough about this job to have done your homework.
 They may also feel more connected to you if they are addressed directly.

-Introduce yourself with some enthusiasm
+Introduce yourself with enthusiasm

 After you greet the hiring manager (by name, hopefully) you'll want to briefly introduce yourself.
 But infuse some personality into it!
 Yes, you'll want to be professional and not stand out for the wrong reasons—but you don't want to bore the employer to death or have your cover letter look like everyone else's.